kennypeng15/kennypeng15.github.io/content/Projects/StPaulBudgetExplorer.md

 to data that was relevant to us - the publicly available budget data of St. Paul.

-To that end, the Explorer offers a variety of views that offer different perspectives and different insights into how St. Paul's budget changed over severall years.
+To that end, the Explorer offers a variety of views that offer different perspectives and different insights into how St. Paul's budget changed over several years.

 Our project was awarded with the "User Achievement" award (i.e., it did the best job at providing users with means to "achieve something", or draw insights, from the data) as one of the 3 best submissions in the class.